sellout/flaky/docs/haskell-strict-PVP.md

 ##### restricting the license in any way

 Making a license more restrictive may prevent clients from being able to continue using the package.
 The solver won’t take this into account, and transitive dependencies are responsible for the licensing of all their dependencies.

+##### removing a module

+In the rare case that the module had _zero_ imports, this is a `B` change (because this also implies that if there were any instances in the module, their types and classes were also self-contained and thus removed).

+If there were imports, there may have been instances inherited, and those may now no longer be available to transitive consumers.

 #### breaking changes (bumps `B`)